sashagavrilov/locationchanger/README.md

 and `Home Wi-Fi 5G`, respectively.
 Instead of maintaining Locations for each SSID, a user can manually configure the same Location to be used with both.

 *Location Changer* can also be disabled for certain locations.
-This is usefull, e.g., if you want to set Location manually and don't want it to be automatically changed back.
+This is useful, e.g., if you want to set Location manually and don't want it to be automatically changed back.

 Configuration happens in `${HOME}/Library/Application Support/LocationChanger/LocationChanger.conf` by default.
 On installation a default config file is generated.
-The config file is in ini-format and contains trhe sections: `General` , `Automatic` and `Manual`.
+The config file is in ini-format and contains the sections: `General` , `Automatic` and `Manual`.

 The `General` defines two configurable variables.
 DEFAULT_LOCATION specifies the Location to use, if the current WiFi is not configured explicitly.
-The default is 'Automatic' ENABLE_NOTIFICATIONS spec ifies the notification behaviour.
+The default is 'Automatic' ENABLE_NOTIFICATIONS specifies the notification behaviour.
 Set it to 1 to enable notifications.
 For verbose notifications, set to 2.
 To disable, set to 0.

 The `Automatic` section defines mapping for Wi-Fi Network SSIDs as key-value pairs in the following format.
 Spaces are supported for both the SSID as well as the Location name, but all spaces around the `=` will be trimmed.
 Additionally, do not enclose the SSID or Location in quotes.

-The `Manual` section contains a list of Location names for wich autodetection should be ignored.
+The `Manual` section contains a list of Location names for which autodetection should be ignored.

 ```bash
 [Automatic]